 What we normally teach our patients to do is to use your “internal mirror” and to listen to your face.
 When you are not looking in the mirror you are not using your visual sensory channel.
 Instead, you are using your sensitivity.
 You are listening, actually, to what your face is doing, to what your muscles are doing: when they are contracting, when they are relaxing, this muscle or that muscle, that part, or this part.
 So, you are learning slowly by slowly to “hear” your face again.

-This is very important, to use an “internal mirror”.
+This is very important, to use an “internal mirror”, if you wish to bring back your Smile.

 – Alex Pashov